November 29, 2011

 Sohan Asali - Persian Honey and Saffron Almond Candy

-This past weekend marked my third year anniversary blogging about Persian cuisine, which is the kind of food I grew up with and to this day love to make all the time and gladly share it with you.
-When I ventured into the world of food blogging I never thought that one day I would be celebrating my blog's 3rd anniversary!
-The title of my blog, "Turmeric and Saffron" best describes my late mother's kitchen, with her spice jars and herb bottles everywhere on the counter and shelves, except for her small container of deep red saffron threads from Mashhad tucked away in a cupboard.
-Among the blend of intoxicating aromas in our ashpaz-khaneh (kitchen) there were various yellow turmeric-stained wooden spatulas, mismatched kitchen rags, her favorite plasco plastic containers and an array of over-sized pots and pans.
-Then there she was, in the middle of the kitchen meticulously preparing food for her family while beautifully humming a tune by one of her favorite singers such as Delkash, Elaheh and Marzieh.
+This past weekend marked my third-year anniversary of blogging about Persian cuisine, which is the kind of food I grew up with and to this day love to make all the time and gladly share it with you.
+When I ventured into the world of food blogging, I never thought that one day I would be celebrating my blog's 3rd anniversary!
+The title of my blog, "Turmeric and Saffron," best describes my late mother's kitchen, with her spice jars and herb bottles everywhere on the counter and shelves, except for her small container of deep red saffron threads from Mashhad tucked away in a cupboard.
+Among the blend of intoxicating aromas in our ashpaz-khaneh (kitchen) there were various yellow turmeric-stained wooden spatulas, mismatched kitchen rags, her favorite plastic containers, and an array of oversized pots and pans.
+Then there she was, in the middle of the kitchen, meticulously preparing food for her family while beautifully humming a tune by one of her favorite singers, such as Delkash, Elaheh, and Marzieh.

 Almost every meal that we ate at home was cooked by my mother from start to finish, since she would not allow any helpers to cook for us.
-She was very picky when it would come to cooking and eating.
-Of course baking was an exception to this rule.
-My mother would use zardchoobeh (turmeric) extensively to enhance the flavor and improve the aroma of meat dishes, stews and any recipe that involved using lamb or chicken.
+She was very picky when it came to cooking and eating.
+Of course, baking was an exception to this rule.
+My mother would use zardchoobeh (turmeric) extensively to enhance the flavor and improve the aroma of meat dishes, stews, and any recipe that involved using lamb or chicken.
 When making the traditional abgousht/abgoosht (lamb stew) she would add a full teaspoon of turmeric to the boiling water before adding the lamb shanks and the other ingredients, a cooking technique that I only saw in her kitchen.
-Zaferan (saffron) on the other hand was used in most rice dishes and some sweets such as shole-zard to give a bold flavor, gorgeous natural orange-reddish color and a delicious aroma.
-She would usually pour a estekan (small tea cup) of saffron-water mixture over the parboiled rice in the pot before placing the towel covered lid back on the pot to steam.
-My mother had a vast knowledge of herbal medicine, plants, food ingredients as well as how to make healthy food choices.
-It is not only writing down my mother's recipes and my memories of growing up in Iran that bring me joy and keep me connected to my roots but more importantly it's the simple sharing of my mother's recipes that I find even more fulfilling.
+Zaferan (saffron) on the other hand, was used in most rice dishes and some sweets such as shole-zard to give a bold flavor, gorgeous natural orange-red color, and a delicious aroma.
+She would usually pour a estekan (small tea cup) of saffron-water mixture over the parboiled rice in the pot before placing the towel-covered lid back on the pot to steam.
+My mother had a vast knowledge of herbal medicine, plants, food ingredients, as well as how to make healthy food choices.
+It is not only writing down my mother's recipes and my memories of growing up in Iran that bring me joy and keep me connected to my roots, but more importantly, it's the simple sharing of my mother's recipes that I find even more fulfilling.

-For this sweet occasion I'm making سوهان عسلی sohan asali (honey and almond candy).
-For best results I recommend using butter instead of vegetable oil.
-Even though flavored honey is not used in making this candy I like to use the orange blossom honey for an added flavor.
+For this sweet occasion, I'm making سوهان عسلی sohan asali (honey and almond candy).
+For best results, I recommend using butter instead of vegetable oil.
+Even though flavored honey is not used in making this candy, I like to use the orange blossom honey for an added flavor.
 I would also like to lightly toast the slivered almonds to improve the aroma and the taste.
-While cooking, the content becomes very hot so it would be wonderful if someone could give you a hand at the end when you are dropping the spoonful of the hot mixture onto the parchment paper since it dries quickly and you still need to sprinkle the ground pistachios on top.
+While cooking, the content becomes very hot, so it would be wonderful if someone could give you a hand at the end when you are dropping a spoonful of the hot mixture onto the parchment paper, since it dries quickly, and you still need to sprinkle the ground pistachios on top.
 Otherwise, you've got to be very quick.

 Sohan Asali - Persian Honey and Saffron Almond Candy